 4– It’s such a benefit to taking the time to try to style your new cut yourself in front of your stylist.
 Cindy had Nancy do this at her appointment and it’s nice to find the secrets to making the style work.
 When Nancy was first using the hair dryer, Cindy would step in and correct where she should put the brush and explain why.
 This is priceless information.

 There’s so much to learn not only about our hair, but the products we use too.
 I organized some of the information that Cindy taught us on this outing.

-1-If you use hairspray, it’s best to brush your hair before you step in the shower to help break the hold and let it become more water soluble.
-If it’s still gooey after the shower, then its buildup and you should use a stronger cleaner.
+1-If you use hairspray, it’s best to brush your hair before you step in the shower to help break the hold and let it become more water-soluble.
+If it’s still gooey after the shower, then it builds up and you should use a stronger cleaner.

 2-If your hair dries really fast while you’re trying to style it, Cindy loves her mister bottle better than a spray bottle.